-You should indicate the group that they wish to join by emailing the Graduate Program Coordinator and copying the requested primary research mentor no earlier than the first day of the discernment period and no later than noon on December 1.
+You should indicate the group that they wish to join by emailing the Graduate Program Coordinator (Fall 2023: Sarah Stein is the acting coordinator in Laura Hilado’s absence) and copying the requested primary research mentor no earlier than the first day of the discernment period and no later than noon on December 1.

-Group assignments are finalized after the Director of Graduate Studies has reviewed all placements with the faculty.
+Group assignments are not finalized until the Director of Graduate Studies has reviewed all placements with the faculty.
 The DGS will work with scholars who do not “match” to facilitate additional discussions with faculty so that the scholar may seek an alternate group placement or an additional rotation assignment.

 Faculty may accept a scholar seeking a fourth rotation either as a rotator or as a lab member, even if the scholar has not yet rotated with their group.
 Scholars who do not secure an additional rotation or lab placement OR who are not offered a lab placement following the completion of an additional rotation will be asked to leave the program by the end of the Spring semester.

 Following DGS approval of group selection, the scholar and the primary research mentor must complete chemistry’s mentor/mentee agreement.
 The completed agreement should be filed as soon as possible after confirmation, but no later than the end of the Fall semester.
 Scholars must ensure that the completed agreement is submitted to secure an “S” in CHEM 597.

 When a scholar joins a group, the PI of that group is agreeing to serve as the primary research mentor and the chair (or co-chair) of the chemistry committee and the dissertation committee.